na-na-hi/renget/archive/cpu-lora.md

 Context size (`ctx`/`--ctx`) greatly affects RAM usage and training time.
 Adam iterations (`iter`/`--adam-iter`) only affects training time, and scales linearly.
 Data size seems to mostly just affect RAM usage.
 It's worth noting that during tokenization, the RAM usage spikes by quite a bit, sometimes more than 10 GB, but it goes back down afterwards and stabilizes at the levels listed above.

 ## Appendix B - Stheno Training Example

+!!! danger This section is currently wrong.
+Currently, the only sample separator option is `--samples-after-nl`, so we are stuck using that until another method is implemented.

 !!! warning I am not an expert on training data formatting.
 If I have misunderstood the expected format, PLEASE let me know so I can put the data in a more optimal format.